AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
-A ``global_item`` of a subprogram shall be a stand alone variable object
+A ``global_item`` of a subprogram shall be an entire variable
-   [that is, it is not part of a larger object] or it shall be a state abstraction.
+   or it shall be a state abstraction.

    .. ifconfig:: Display_Trace_Units